austin-bowen/rosy/README.md

 - `play`: Play back messages from a bag file, with the same timing between messages as when they were recorded.
 By default, the most recent bag file in the current directory will be played back.
 - `info`: Print information about a bag file.
 By default, the most recent bag file in the current directory will be used.

-Give the `--help` arg to any command to see all options.
+Use the `--help` arg on any of those sub-commands to see all options.

+### `$ python -m easymesh.demo.{sender,receiver}`

+Example sender and receiver nodes.
+These are also useful for sanity checking and testing your own nodes.

 ## What is a mesh?